SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 dependency graph.
 This indicates when a given jump occurs, which jumps in the system need to have their rates and/or rate bounds recalculated (for example, due to depending on changed components in `u`).
 We also assume the convention that a given jump depends on itself.
+Internally, JumpProcesses preserves the relative ordering of jumps of each distinct type, but always reorders all `ConstantRateJump`s to appear before any `VariableRateJump`s.
+As such, the `ConstantRateJump` representing the death process will have internal index 1, and our new bounded `VariableRateJump` for birth will have internal index 2.
-Since the first (birth) jump modifies the population size `u[1]`, and the second (death) jump occurs at a rate proportional to `u[1]`, when the first jump occurs we need to recalculate both of the rates.
-In contrast, death does not change `u[1]`, and so the dependencies of the second (death) jump are only itself.
-Note that the indices in the graph correspond to the order in which the jumps appear when the problem is constructed.
-The graph below encodes the dependents of the birth and death jumps respectively
+Since birth modifies the population size `u[1]`, and death occurs at a rate proportional to `u[1]`, when birth occurs we need to recalculate both of rates.
+In contrast, death does not change `u[1]`, and so when death occurs we only need to recalculate the death rate.
+The graph below encodes the dependents of the death (`dep_graph[1]`) and birth (`dep_graph[2]`) jumps respectively
 ```@example tut1
-dep_graph = [[1,2], [2]]
+dep_graph = [[1], [1,2]]
 ```

 We can then construct the corresponding problem, passing both jumps to